-The MHPAEA requires mental health/substance abuse coverage be at parity with medical/surgical coverage.
+The MHPAEA requires mental health/substance abuse coverage to be at parity with medical/surgical coverage.
 In other words, a qualified insurance plan cannot make mental health and substance abuse coverage more difficult and more expensive to obtain than standard medical or surgical coverage.
 The law recognizes that mental health treatment was often limited in the past due to practices that made mental health coverage more restrictive.

-The term "at parity" means that these insurance plans elements – for mental health and for medical treatment/surgery – are comparable.
-For example, a plan would not meet parity requirements if the length of inpatient visits covered by insurance were shorter for mental health treatment than for medical treatment.
+The term "at parity" means that these insurance plans elements -- for mental health and for medical treatment/surgery -- are comparable.
+For example, a plan wouldn't meet parity requirements if the length of inpatient visits covered by insurance were shorter for mental health treatment than for medical treatment.

 The following health insurance plans are presently exempt from MHPAEA parity requirements: